-This course provides students with coherent and advanced knowledge of different areas of internet law, such as copyright protection of content online, software and databases, domain names, consumer protection, intermediary liability, privacy, and jurisdiction and choice of law issues.
+This course provides students with coherent and advanced knowledge of different areas of internet law, such as prohibited content online, privacy, consumer protection, copyright protection of content online, and domain names, with a focus on contemporary social issues and critical perspectives.

-It discusses the recent developments in this dynamic field of law, challenges it faces, and future perspectives,.
-Keeping in mind the international nature of the internet, comparison is made between Australian and foreign (European, US) laws, polices and debates in the field.
+It discusses the recent developments in this dynamic field of law, regulatory challenges, future perspectives and ethical quandaries.
+Debates in the field are identified and possibilities for law reform explored.
+Domestic case studies are used, however, keeping in mind the international nature of internet, some comparison is made between Australian and foreign laws and policies.

 On successful completion of the course students will be able to: